derpberk/ASV_Loyola_US/src/Xavier.markdown

 - [Simulator](./simulator/visualizer.html) emulates some sensors for debug procedures

 The system runs a [service at startup](./startup.html) to be able to initialize the drone remotely.

+- Introduction to python
+- Introduction to ardupilot
+- Introduction to dronekit
+- Introduction to Ros2
+- Ros2 second steps
+- map creation